SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

     optional arguments:
-      -h, --help            show this help message and exit --nocheck-initial-conditions
+      -h, --help            show this help message and exit --max-deflate-jobs MAX_DEFLATE_JOBS
+                            Maximum number of concurrent sub-processes to use for netCDF deflating.
+Defaults to 4.
+      --nemo3.4             Do a NEMO-3.4 run; the default is to do a NEMO-3.6 run --nocheck-initial-conditions
                             Suppress checking of the initial conditions link.
                             Useful if you are submitting a job to wait on a previous job
+      --no-submit           Prepare the temporary run directory, and the bash script to execute the NEMO run, but don't submit the run to the queue.
+This is useful during development runs when you want to hack on the bash script and/or use the same temporary run directory more than once.
-      --nemo3.4             Do a NEMO-3.4 run; the default is to do a NEMO-3.6 run --waitjob WAITJOB     use -W waitjob in call to qsub, to make current job wait for on waitjob.
+      --waitjob WAITJOB     use -W waitjob in call to qsub, to make current job wait for on waitjob.
 Waitjob is the queue job number -q, --quiet           don't show the run directory path or job submission